Kotlin/kotlinx.serialization/docs/json.md

 ## Json configuration

-By default, [Json] implementation is quite strict with respect to invalid inputs, enforces Kotlin type safety, and restricts Kotlin values that can be serialized so that the resulting JSON representations are standard.
+The default [Json] implementation is quite strict with respect to invalid inputs.
+It enforces Kotlin type safety and restricts Kotlin values that can be serialized so that the resulting JSON representations are standard.
 Many non-standard JSON features are supported by creating a custom instance of a JSON _format_.

-JSON format configuration can be specified by creating your own [Json] class instance using an existing instance, such as a default `Json` object, and a [Json()] builder function.
-Additional parameters are specified in a block via [JsonBuilder] DSL.
+To use a custom JSON format configuration, create your own [Json] class instance from an existing instance, such as a default `Json` object, using the [Json()] builder function.
+Specify parameter values in the parentheses via the [JsonBuilder] DSL.
 The resulting `Json` format instance is immutable and thread-safe; it can be simply stored in a top-level property.

-> It is recommended to store and reuse custom instances of formats for performance reasons as format implementations
+> We recommend that you store and reuse custom instances of formats for performance reasons because format implementations
 > may cache format-specific additional information about the classes they serialize.

-This chapter shows various configuration features that [Json] supports.
+This chapter shows configuration features that [Json] supports.

 <!--- INCLUDE .*-json-.*
 import kotlinx.serialization.*